ThreatConnect-Inc/tcex/tcex/input/field_types/README.md

 on default Array behavior and how to customize it, see the `Customizable Arrays` documentation section.

 By default, the above definition would accept neither an empty String nor an empty Array as an initialization value.
-Input types come with `Optional` variants, which allow empty values. `Optional` variants have class names equal to their non-optional counterparts, but with "Optional" appended to the name.
+Most input types come with `Optional` variants, which allow empty values. `Optional` variants have class names equal to their non-optional counterparts, but with "Optional" appended to the name.
 For example, the `Optional` variant of StringArray would be StringArrayOptional.